kj3moraes/MyQiskitProgramming/README.md

 This repository contains all my experimentation with the Qiskit API and all the Python scripts on Jupyter Notebook(s) written to test out circuits on a quantum computer.
 This repository will cover
 * Hello World
 * Experiments with Gates
+* Quantum Half Adder
+* Quantum Full Adder
+* Quantum Half Subtractor
-* Quantum Pong
+* Quantum MUX / DMUX
 * Berstein-Vazirani Algorithm
+* Deutsch-Jozsa Algorithm
 * Grover's Quantum Search
 * Quatum Eingensolver
-* Deutsch-Jozsa Algorithm
 * Quantum Fourier Transform
 * Shor's Algorithm (with QFT)
+* Quantum Pong

 and plain 'ol messing around.....